sparkfun/SuperHeadphones/docs/arduino_code.md

   </table>
 </div>

 If you see the above messages in your terminal, then you should be ready to try out some listening.
 Put your headphones on and try adjusting the potentiometer.
-As you turn the knob (clock-wise), this will increase the volume level of the microphones.
+As you turn the knob (clockwise), this will increase the volume level of the microphones.

 One way to verify the system is to turn the volume all the way up and gently rub each microphone with your fingertip.
 You should hear a quiet scratching sound in the corresponding headphone ear speaker.